FINANCIAL EDUCATION RESOURCES

 - Federal Reserve Bank– Consumer credit, lending and mortgage information provided by the Federal Reserve System.

 Federal Trade Commission

-Having a good credit report means it will be easier for you to get loans and lower interest rates.
-Lower interest rates usually translate into smaller monthly payments.
+Having good credit report means it will be easier for you to get loans and lower interest rates.
 The Federal Trade Commission (FTC), the nation’s consumer protection agency, has written this booklet to help explain how to build a better credit report.
-It has six sections.